 Why not make their lives a little easier by equipping them with a tool box full of the basics?
-They might not appreciate the gesture right away, but they'll be thanking you mightily when that dinky wrench that comes with Ikea furniture snaps in half.
-Below, we've listed a handful top-quality tool deals that should be indispensable for anyone living on his or her own.
+They might not appreciate the gesture right away, but they'll be thanking you mightily when that dinky wrench that comes with IKEA furniture snaps in half.
+Below, we've listed the basics that are indispensable for anyone living on his or her own.

 For a quick buy, this Editors' Choice HDX Homeowner's 32-Piece Tool Set ($7.99 with in-store pickup, a low by $16) has four of nine.
 Have something else in mind?
 Check out our tool deals for the latest any time.

 Of course, tools aren't worth much if they're lost in the bowels of a drawer or under a sofa among the pizza boxes.
 A good set of tools needs a home.
 Look for a tool box with a lock, in case your student's roommates sometimes borrow without asking.

 Any time you need to hammer, this is the tool to have.
 Plus, the claw is ideal for removing nails that were not precisely placed (a likely occurrence for a novice handyman).

 When you need a pair of pliers, think vise grips instead.
 The plier-like tool can lock in position, giving you a much better grip on the problem, whether it's a loose plumbing pipe or a bolt that won't come loose.
 (It can also be useful to crack nuts!)